kavinkumar24/C-sharp-Practice/AuthService/Readme.md

 - `[HttpPost("register")]` - handles `/account/register` post api.
 - `public async Task<IActionResult> Register([FromForm] RegisterRequest model)` - Where it will bind the form data into the model by matching its properties.
 - Inside that Register handles the `null` input, matches the password and using `CreateAsync` - object has been created and if any exception occurs then a ActionResult Methods wil be passed accordingly.
+- `[HttpPost("login")]` -  handles account/login post api for authentication.
+- `FindByEmailAsync` - Helps to find a email present in the sqlite db.
+- `CheckPasswordAsync` - Helps to verify the sqlite password and user's password.
+- `Redirect` - If result is success then redirect to the `home.html` page.

 ```c#
 using Microsoft.AspNetCore.Identity;